SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 --------------------------------------

 Initializers can call other initializers to perform part of an instance's initialization.
-This process is known as :newTerm:`initializer delegation`, and avoids duplicating code across multiple initializers.
+This process, known as :newTerm:`initializer delegation`, avoids duplicating code across multiple initializers.

 The rules for how initializer delegation works, and for what forms of delegation are allowed,